Purple-Iverson/Documentation/Sprint 3/Meeting Minutes/Meeting 3.md

 # Agenda

-- [ ] Do we have our scrum meetings recorded?
+- [x] Do we have our scrum meetings recorded?
+     - [x] All 5 spints minutes documentated (just double check sprint restropective)

-- [ ] User stories: Review + User acceptance test
+- [x] User stories: Review + User acceptance test
+    - [x] Abby change up some of user stories (CRUD)

-- [ ] UML diagrams.
+- [x] UML diagrams.
 Component Diagram.
 Sequence diagram.
 User diagram thingy etc. They are really pedantic about this.
 View models?
+    - [x] Abby add tasks under task board

-- [ ]	How's the testing going.
+- [x]	How's the testing going.
 Need 50% and need someone to write the tests

-- [ ] 9 Tasks: Need assignation
+- [x] 9 Tasks: Need assignation
+    - [x] Under Task board

-- [ ] Progress report
+- [x] Progress report from everyone

-- [ ]	Everyone will have an

-- [ ]	Sprint meeting with Derrin. ( for the fifth one )
+- [x]	Sprint meeting with Derrin. ( for the fifth one )

-- [ ]	Go over Sprint 3 requirements( so we all get our marks )
+- [x]	Go over Sprint 3 requirements( so we all get our marks )

-- [ ] Github needs
+- [x] Github needs

-Additional:
+# Additional:

+Email from Tamlin:

 Hi everybody,